roynguyenn/league_analysis/README.md

 - `dragons, barons, heralds, elders`: These columns indicate the number of each respective neutral objective secured by the team, with each objective providing distinct strategic advantages.

 ## Data Cleaning and Exploratory Data Analysis
 For this part, we'll be keeping the relevant columns to help explore our question more in depth.
 We'll be keeping the columns: 'firsttower', 'goldat10', 'side', 'gamelength', 'xpat10', 'csat10', 'killsat10', 'assistsat10', 'deathsat10'.
 The dataset is organized so that in each match, there are 5 rows each representing a player in a team then a row that represents the team aggregate of the data.
 Since there are 2 teams, we'll have 12 rows in total for each match.
 For this part, we'll only be needing all of the team aggregate rows which will be used in our analysis here.
+Reason why we are using "at10" columns is because first tower usually gets taken after 10 minutes (although I acknowledege there are instances where this is not the case, however those are outliers)

 Here is the top 5 rows of our cleaned dataset:

 | firsttower | side | gamelength | csat10 | killsat10 | deathsat10 |
 |------------|------|------------|--------|-----------|------------|
 | 1.0        | Blue | 1713       | 322.0  | 3.0       | 0.0        |